ARTICLE 30 - Employment Equity

 (c) The University is committed to eliminating or modifying those human resource policies, practices, and systems, whether formal or informal, shown to have an unfavourable effect on the hiring and promotion of members of designated groups.

-30:07 (a) Unless recommendations of the RCEE (as may be approved by Senate) provide otherwise, an Employment Equity/Procedures Assessor shall be included, as a non-voting member of every appointments committee, search committee, and tenure/permanence and promotion committee, including UCAPT.
+30:07 (a) Unless recommendations of the RCEE (as may be approved by Senate) provide otherwise, an EDI competent Employment Equity/Procedures Assessor shall be included, as a non-voting member of every appointments committee, search committee, and tenure/permanence and promotion committee, including UCAPT.
+Committee members on every appointments committee, search committee, and tenure/permanence and promotion committee, including UCAPT or UCRPPLM shall be required to complete Equity, Diversity and Inclusion (EDI) training during the life of this collective agreement.

 (b) The Chair of PCEE and the President of the Faculty Association shall prepare and approve a list of Employment Equity/Procedures Assessors; such list shall be established annually by mutual agreement.
 The list of Employment Equity/Procedures Assessors so appointed shall be kept by both parties in alphabetical order and all assignments from such list shall be made through contact with the Office of the Provost.
-Assignments shall be for a set term as agreed to by the person and the Provost or her/his delegate and all subsequent assignments and/or assignments required because of vacancies shall be filled by the next available person on the list.
+Assignments shall be for a set term as agreed to by the person and the Provost or the Provost’s delegate and all subsequent assignments and/or assignments required because of vacancies shall be filled by the next available person on the list.
+All Employment Equity/Procedures Assessors shall be recognized by the Department Head/Program Director and Dean, or in the case of librarians, but the University Librarian or designate, for their contribution to the health, vibrancy, and collegial life of the institution.

 (c) Each Employment Equity/Procedures Assessor shall be provided with all relevant appointment or promotion and tenure materials, including a copy of the AAU's goals and timetables by the Head of the AAU to which the Employment Equity/Procedures Assessor has been assigned.